paddymills/redesigned-ubiquity/doc/SapConsumption.md

 ### Install process

 1) Place the binary (`sap_consumption.exe`) at the file location that it will reside.
+2) Configuration file
+    - If you are supplied a `config.toml` file, place it is the same folder used in step 1.
+    - If you do not have a `config.toml` file
-2) Run 'sap_consumption.exe generate-config'.
-This will generate the `config.toml` file in the location from step 1.
+        1) Run `sap_consumption.exe generate-config`.
+This will generate the `config.toml`
-3) Edit `config.toml` from step 2.
+        2) Edit `config.toml` that was generated.
             - output_dir: The network path to where the files will be written to.
             - logging_name: The application name used in the Windows Event Logger.
             - database: The server and database of the Sigmanest database.
-4) Open a terminal or command prompt as Administrator and run 'sap_consumption.exe install' to register the application with the logger.
+3) Open a terminal or command prompt as Administrator and run `sap_consumption.exe install` to register the application with the logger.
-5) Make a Windows scheduled task to run the executable on a planned interval (e.g. every hour)
+4) Make a Windows scheduled task to run the executable on a planned interval (e.g. every hour)

 ### Permissions